vincentarelbundock/Rdatasets/doc/HistData/rst/OldMaps.rst

 ~~~~~~~

 Some of the latitude and longitude values are inexplicably negative.
 It
-is probable that this is an error in type settting, because the table
+is probable that this is an error in type setting, because the table
 footnote says "\* denotes that interpolation accuracy is not good," yet
 no "*"s appear in the body of the table.